rwbl/domoticz-micropython-projects/README.md

 ## Purpose
 To explore how to use the MicroPython programming language running on embedded hardware interfacing with the Domoticz Home Automation System.

-The core of the projects uses the Raspberry Pi Pico W microcontroller, with components like actuators & sensors.
+The core of the projects uses the Raspberry Pi Pico W microcontroller (some using the ESP32), with components like actuators & sensors.
-The microcontroller is acting as a web server or MQTT Auto Discovery client communicating with the Domoticz Home Automation System.
+The microcontroller is acting as a web server or MQTT Auto Discovery client or BLE advertiser communicating with the Domoticz Home Automation System.

-The intention is to provide some practical guidance, inspire ideas .. but not to explain Domoticz nor programming languages.
+The intention is to provide some practical guidance, inspire ideas, but not to explain Domoticz nor programming languages.
+... and to have fun experimenting ...

 ## Prerequisites
 It is expected to have basic knowledge of